rishi-kulkarni/nsb-toolbox/README.md

 * There are two paragraph breaks before the answer line.
 * The answer line is uppercase.

+Notably, `nsb format` operates by moving, copying, and inserting XML elements.
+This ensures that **user-provided formatting won't be overwritten** (for example, superscripts and subscripts for mathematical formulae).

 For example, all of the following improperly formatted questions:

 ![Before Formatting](/docs/images/before_format.png)